fachat/csa_ultracpu/README.md

 3. with the SPI boot they don't occupy valuable CPU address space.

 The video generation is done using time-sharing access to the video RAM.
-The VGA output is 768x576 at 60Hz.
-So there is a 28ns slot per pixel on the screen, with a pixel clock of 35MHz.
+The VGA output is 720x576 at 50Hz.
+So there is a pixel clock of 27MHz.

-The system runs at 17.5MHz, so a byte of pixel output (i.e. eight pixels) has four memory accesses to VRAM.
+The system runs at 13.5MHz, so a byte of pixel output (i.e. eight pixels) has four memory accesses to VRAM.
 Two of them are reserved for video access, one for fetching the character data (e.g. at $08xxx in the PET), and the second one to fetch the "character ROM" data, i.e. the pixel data for a character.
 This is also stored in VRAM, and is being loaded